LibertyDSNP/spec/pages/Ethereum/Registry.md

 ## DSNP User Ids

-Ethereum contract addresses are currently 160 bit values which is much larger than needed for unique identification.
+Ethereum contract addresses are currently 160-bit values which are much larger than needed for unique identification.
-Identification can be reduced to just 64 bit identifiers with the registry and enable contract changing.
+Identification can be reduced to 64-bit identifiers with the registry and enable contract changing.

 **Remember:** Only DSNP User Ids are safe for long term data connections.